osrf/gazebo_user_guide/src/started_gui.md

 Graphical User Interface {#started_gui}
 ======================
-The Graphical User Interface (GUI) displays the simulation and lets user interact with the world via four components.
+The Graphical User Interface (GUI) displays the simulation and lets users interact with the world via four components.
 The GUI consists of the World View, Tree, Toolbar and Clock.
-The World View contains the world and model(s).
+The World View contains the world and models.
 The Tree hierarchically presents all of the components that make up the world and models.
 The Toolbar contains various controls that allow the user to switch interaction modes and insert simple shapes and lights.
 The clock at the bottom lets users play, pause and step through the simulation.

 ![GUIOverview](../../images/GUIwithLabels.png "Labeled GUI")